Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 ### Design

-This project was largely based on the design of the walkthrough project Boutique Ado
+This project was largely based on the design of the walkthrough project Boutique Ado thus almost all of the styling is a slight variation on the styling done in the walkthrough project.

 #### Color Scheme

 The color scheme used is loosely based on the colors used in the marvel logo: